 Figure 37 depicts the annual mean TDP at the three monitoring wells upstream of the Reservoir.
+A MK analysis demonstrates that the annual TDP at the monitoring well just above the Reservoir, MW-9, is significantly increasing although there is no significant trend for the wells upstream in the watershed at MW-1 or MW-5.

-A Mann Kendall trend analysis demonstrates that there are statistically significant increases over time for TDP concentrations in the groundwater above the Reservoir (MW-9) (Figure 37), but not at the other two wells.
+A MK trend analysis demonstrates that the increasing trend of the annual groundwater TDP concentration above the Reservoir (MW-9) is significant (Figure 37) but the other two wells are not.